JustBlueDolphin/vehicle-names/README.md

 How to convert

-open iv
-find americandlc.rpf
+- Open your selected cars dlc.rpf in OpenIV
+- Find americandlc.RPF
+    - `dlc.rpf\x64\data\lang`
-export the global.gxt2 to txt
+- Export the global.gxt2 to txt
-rename it to `input`
+- It should be named global global.txt
+- Run the tool
-copy output to your selected car rename it to `vehicle_names`
+- Copy output to your selected car
+- Rename it to `vehicle_names`

-add to the fxmanifest of your car of choice:
+Add to the fxmanifest of your car of choice:
 `client_script 'vehicle_names.lua'`